Applications

 balance - threshold ≥ 0.Applications

-DeFi protocol access tiers · DAO governance voting weight · collateral proof for loans · KYC-free accredited investor verification · Liberland merit-based governance participation.
+DeFi protocol access tiers · DAO governance voting weight · collateral proof for loans · KYC-free accredited investor verification · merit-based governance participation.

 → proof ✓ // actual balance hidden · wallet address hidden